recall

 RECALL sustains a constant in-between state, like the mempool.
 There is no final or fixed form for the artworks.
 As long as there are transactions waiting to be processed, the artwork will continue to develop.

-The artworks are Bitcoin ordinals, 100% on-chain with no external dependencies.
+The artworks are dynamic ordinals, 100% on-chain on Bitcoin with no external dependencies.

 ‘Speed now illuminates reality whereas light once gave objects of the world their shape.’